top of page

 With about 1 to 2 hours to go, mix together your cornstarch with water, then slowly add it to your stew while whisking in order to prevent clumping.
 Mix everything well and turn it up to high heat to simmer and thicken for the rest of the time.

 The beef should be tender and break apart easily, and all the veggies should be soft when poked.
-Remove the stems of rosemary and thyme.
+Remove the stems of rosemary and thyme if you added them.

 Dish up and let it cool for a few minutes, it will be very hot.
 Enjoy with my tasty Quick Beer Bread Recipe.